DilanCF/CMSC412_notes/lecture/Lecture19.md

 In the same way, our disks have a "reference" for when memory starts
 * Arbitrary

-Goal: Arrnag e thigs s/t contigous things are reached quickly
+Goal: Arrange things s/t contiguous things are reached quickly

-Most of the drivrs we have will have bad sectors
+Most of the drivers we have will have bad sectors
 * Yield head crashes
-  * When the head of the reader scrtahes the disk itself
+  * When the head of the reader scratches the disk itself
 * Surface is not as smooth

-Thee has to be a lwoer levl formatting s/t the tracks are identified
+Three has to be a lower level formatting s/t the tracks are identified

-At the manufacturer, they have to dcide how big the secotrs are
+At the manufacturer, they have to decide how big the sectors are

-Header of each secotr idefnited by the secotr number
+Header of each sector identified by the sector number

-Bad secotrs have replacement secotrs
+Bad sectors have replacement sectors

-Not necearraily contigous on the disk
+Not necessarily contiguous on the disk

 ![Alt text](img/Lecture18/image-34.png)